 Let’s address the elephant in the room.
 AI is everywhere in 2026.
 And when used right, it’s a massive advantage.

 But here’s the catch.
 Over-automation kills trust.
 Generic AI content gets ignored.
+Overly automated or obviously AI-written DMs are widely reported as a turn-off.
 The goal isn’t to remove humans from the process.
 It’s to make humans more effective.

 Where AI Helps

-Prospect research: AI can scan profiles, company data, and content to surface high-fit accounts.
+Prospect research and enrichment: AI can scan profiles, company pages, press releases, and content to surface high-fit accounts and extract likely priorities.
 This saves hours.

 Content ideation: Generating drafts, headlines, and frameworks.
-(But humans need to add the personality.)
+Brainstorming topics aligned with ICP questions.
+But humans need to add the personality and heavily edit the output.

 Where Humans Win